Main Menu

 correlated with diagnostic imaging and pathophysiology.
 Medical-based scenarios will be used to

 This post-graduate course is designed to meet the needs of those BA and BS graduates who want to pursue a medical career.
 This course will provide an essential foundation for students who wish to pursue a “change-in-career” to a health profession or have not met the admission requirements of medical school.
-This advance medical anatomy course will require a strong science foundation of five (5) full-semester science courses related to Biology, Chemistry, and/or Physics.
+This advanced medical anatomy course will require a strong science foundation of five (5) full-semester science courses related to biology, chemistry and/or physics.

 The goals of the course are three-fold: (1) to provide a foundation of the fundamental concepts and